N.B. Click here for LIT Journal 1999

 speakers of English might even consider using a modified form of English that

 is closer in form to this variant than to standard English.
-Modified English as a Communication Tool The article by Adrian Pilbeam examines those characteristics of spoken

 English which cause problems for all but the most proficient of non-native